dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 number in return.
 A metric tensor has formally nothing to say about the three space-times-time terms.
 Silence does not mean zero.
 If one starts with four pieces of information with an event, then one should end up with four pieces of information so that information is not lost.
-The standdard approach to calculating intervals does lose information.
-If you have two observers and those two observers are moving at a constant velocity to each other along the x axix only, we know the following:
+The standard approach to calculating intervals does lose information.
+If you have two observers and those two observers are moving at a constant velocity to each other along the x axis only, we know the following:

 ![](full_square.png)

 Seeing the two intervals are equal will say that the two observers are moving at a constant velocity to each other.
-It also says nonthing about what that motion is.
+It also says nothing about what that motion is.
 An analysis of the three space-times-time terms will reveal the exact motion.
 That is great information to know.
 Space-times-time data is useful.